GuildOfWeavers/AirScript/bin/README.md

 Names of constants can contain letters, numbers, and underscores and must start with a letter.

 ## Static variables
-Static variables are used to define values that repeat in a predictable pattern.
+Static variables are used to define values that repeat in a cyclic pattern.
 These variables can be referenced by name in transition functions and constraints.

 Here are a few examples of static variable declarations:
 ```